andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 # RSS, IRQ affinity and RPS on Linux

+In this blog post, we are going to have a look at the tuning of Linux receive queues and their interrupt requests.
+We are going to learn a bit about RSS (Receive Side Scaling), IRQ SMP affinity, RPS (Receive Packet Steering) and how to analyze CPUs with flamegraphs.
+I do not aim at going very low-level.
+Instead, I'd like you to get a high-level understanding of this topic.

 ## Lab setup

-2 RHEL 9 virtual machines with 2 interfaces each.
+We spawn two RHEL 9 virtual machines with two interfaces each.
 We are going to connect to the instances via eth0 and we are going to run our tests via eth1.

 ![dut](https://github.com/user-attachments/assets/2bff8414-67c8-44a7-9ad8-42bad2831f98)
 > **DUT:** Device Under Test (server, VM with 4 queues on eth1)